 Shin-Nishi-Kanazawa Station

-Just 11 minutes’ walk from this station is the Kenmin Sporec Plaza, which is a sports and fitness facility that has Ishikawa Prefecture’s only ice rink.
+Just 11 minutes’ walk from this station is the Kenmin Sporec Plaza, which is a sports and fitness facility with a seasonal ice rink.

 Train time: 4 minutes